Extending Templates

 Templates must include some computational resource to start the agent.
 All processes on the workspace are then spawned from the agent.
 It also provides all information displayed in the dashboard's workspace view.

 Multiple agents may be used in a single template or even a single resource.
-Each agent may have it's own apps, startup script, and metadata.
+Each agent may have its own apps, startup script, and metadata.
 This can be used to associate multiple containers or VMs with a workspace.

 Resource persistence